 Free vs Premium: But your ultimate adventure won’t be ruined should you choose to take the free route; the whole game is there.
 Purchasing the expansions, though, is like unlocking another hidden game located inside the free one.
 Translation: you might want to look into this somewhere between completing Fenris’ adventure and deleting the game to free up some much-needed memory space; there’s another game in here!
 But be warned: If you do choose to only go Free, you will have to endure the occasional paid advertisement taking up your upper screen space (a pesky parasite that can be removed with the gracious purchase of an Expansion Pack).

-Brains before thumbs: *insert crafty segue here * Like any potentially-greedy freemium title, there is an abundant amount of “expansions” and upgrades that will enhance your playing experience.
+Brains before thumbs: *insert crafty segue here :D* Like any potentially-greedy freemium title, there is an abundant amount of “expansions” and upgrades that will enhance your playing experience.
 So beware of an ansi trigger-finger.

 Gripes: While most gamers who’re familiar with the MapleStory series may be accustomed to these flaws, they are worth mentioning.
 First, the game’s gravity will feel a bit heavy, forcing your character to fall to the ground much faster than expected.
 As if this isn’t bad enough, there is also the absence of a double-jump feature, something that could have been utilized to offset the quick dropping rate.
 Finally, the character’s speed feels a bit slow and cannot be adjusted as in at least one of the previous MapleStory games.